amosproj/amos2021ss06-neural-network-enablement/README.md

     The neural networks:
     ● Have to be transferred, configured, and possibly trained ● Onto dedicated hardware attached to a student workstation

 The main function of the neural network allows for colorization of black & white images, but other functions might be added.

+**Setting up and running the webservice**
+Run the script `Webservice/scripts/setup.sh` to setup the environment initially.
+Run the script `Webservice/scripts/run.sh` to start the service.

 **Project Constraints:**
 Core technologies: Python, Python frameworks, and Linux